The connections I made will continue for years, and these are people who are in the same industry.

 Human Resource Management

 The Duke HR Management program, which utilizes the official SHRM Learning System® for SHRM-CP/SHRM-SCP preparation is a 36 hour course designed primarily for individuals seeking credentials that focus on identifying and testing the knowledge and practical real-life experiences HR professionals around the world need to excel in their careers today.
-The course is held twice per year (March and September) over 12 week nights; a four-day intensive offering is also available each winter.
+The course is held twice per year (Spring and Fall) over 12 week nights; a four-day intensive offering is also available.

-The HR Management program is taught by SHRM-CP certified instructors with experience in the industry and uses the official SHRM Learning System which includes a comprehensive online learning center.
+The HR Management program is taught by SHRM certified instructors with experience in the industry and uses the official SHRM Learning System which includes a comprehensive online learning center.
 This SHRM-CP/SHRM-SCP learning system includes the five modules comprising the SHRM Body of Competency and Knowledge™ (SHRM BoCK™) which are tested upon on the SHRM-CP or SHRM-SCP exam.

 Why choose the Duke HR Management preparation program?